Anime has some of the most devoted fans of any industry.

 Then season 2 dropped in 2020, with the last part ending in 2021.

-The light novels were already successful, and the
+The light novels were already successful, and the anime has gone on to do the same.
+Increasing the franchises overall success.

 Aside from the Waifu wars between Rem and Emilia, it’s a relatively non-toxic fanbase compared to others.